 Use Less Get More

-Many users go to great lengths to consume the finest quality cannabis they can find.
-The qualities they seek in the finest cannabis include smell, taste, and effects.
-These factors are derived from the unique recipe of Terpenes and Cannabinoids found in each strain.
-Terpenes and Cannabinoids are the two categories of phytochemicals (plant-based) that make up all the active ingredients in cannabis.
-Since vaporizing offers the user substantially more Terpenes and Cannabinoids than smoking, users who care about the quality of their cannabis often find that they prefer vaporizing.
-Different vaporizers offer varying degrees of Terpenes and Cannabinoid production, but one thing is for sure; compared to smoking, vaping offers an experience that is more true to the plant.
+Many go to great lengths to consume the finest quality cannabis they can find.
+The qualities they seek in the finest cannabis include rich smell, delicious taste, and potent effects.
+These factors are derived from the unique recipe of terpenes and cannabinoids found in each strain.
+Since vaporizing delivers substantially more terpenes and cannabinoids than smoking, users are able to experience a more authentic and pure experience from the plant.
+Thus, “canna-soeurs” who care about getting the most from quality cannabis usually prefer vaporizing.

 Tabletop and Portable

 There are very few pure convection vaporizers on the market.
 The Volcano by Storz & Bickel, the VapeXhale, and the Herbalizer are all desktop plug-in vaporizers.
-The Grasshopper and Firefly 2 are the only portable pure convection vaporizers made.
+The Grasshopper and Firefly 2+ are the only portable pure convection vaporizers currently made.

 Whereas convection vaporizers surround the herb or concentrate with hot air in order to heat it, conduction vaporizers heat the herb by touching it to a hot surface.
 Heat is then transferred (or conducted) from the hot surface to the herb.
 Conduction is a less efficient and less precise method of heating than convection.
-In order to heat the bulk of the herb, the hot surface must get so hot that the layer of herb touching the hot surface often combusts.
-This can slip small amounts of smoke into the vapor and the inconsistent heat patterns create very uneven vapor paths.
+In order to heat the bulk of the herb, the surface must get so hot that the layer of herb touching the hot surface burns.
+This burning generates small amounts of smoke into the vapor, while inconsistent heat patterns create uneven vapor paths.